CloneICP vs Apollo.io: Precision Discovery vs Vibe GTM

 - You're validating ICP hypotheses with fast, low-cost searches

-- You want to avoid spray-and-pray outreach
+- You want to avoid enriching and sequencing to the wrong list

 The Optimal Workflow: Use Both